hopeliu20160622/dknn_geod/README.md

-# GEOMETRIC EXTENSIONS TO DkNN
+# GEODESIC EXTENSIONS TO DkNN

 Repository intended to explore extensions to DkNN using geodesic distances.